metrorailings/OwlBlog/content/posts/postseason-review-seahawks.md

 ### Is the offensive coordinator or the head coach a chess player when it comes to offense?

 Once again, no. The offense can be unbearably flaccid at times and all too content playing some uninspiring football with the lead in hand.
-Brian Schottenheimer has done little to field an efficient and creative offense, despite having one of the best quarterbacks in the game heading his offense.
-Even in their pivotal game against the 49ers, the Seahawks were gutless on offense until the game was essentially forced into Russell Wilson's hands.
+Brian Schottenheimer has done little to field an efficient and creative offense, despite having one of the best quarterbacks in the game helming his unit.
+Even in their pivotal rematch against the 49ers, the Seahawks were gutless on offense until the game was essentially forced into Russell Wilson's hands.

 ***

 ### How many elite pass rushers are on this team?

-None.
-Jadaveon Clowney may be the one person on this team closest to being considered elite, but his boom-or-bust production over the course of the season only invalidates such a consideration - an elite pass rusher needs to rack up pressures and tackles and be **_consistent_** at it.
+None. **_Jadaveon Clowney_** may be the one person on this team closest to being considered elite, but his boom-or-bust production over the course of the season invalidates his eligibility here  - an elite pass rusher needs to rack up pressures and tackles and be **consistent** at it.

 Nobody else even comes close.